parnurzeal/gorequest/README.md

   End()
 ```

-Moreover, it is just too flexible that it also supports Struct type.
-So, you can have fun mix & match your request.
+Moreover, GoRequest also supports struct type.
+So, you can have fun mix & match sending the different data types for your request.

 ```go
 type BrowserVersionSupport struct {